marcduiker/durable-functions-use-cases/lessons/notifysupport-tips.md

 ![](../diagrams/notifysupport_functions.png)

-## Sub-orchestrations
+## Main orchestrator

-Use the main orchestrator to iterate over the support contacts.
-This orchestrator calls a sub-orchestrator that takes care of sending the notifications and waiting for the callback event.
+Use the main orchestrator with an activity function to get the list of Support Contacts.
+This orchestrator needs to iterate over the contacts.
+Do not use a for/each loop, use the `ContinueAsNew` functionality to restart the orchestrator with the next Support Contact.
+The main orchestrator also calls a sub-orchestrator that takes care of sending the notifications and waiting for the callback event.

-## Eternal orchestrations
+## Sub-orchestrator

-Use the `ContinueAsNew` functionality to (re)start the orchestrator which sends notifications to a support contact and waits for the callback event.
-Make sure to only restart the orchestration for the max number of retries per support contact.
+Use a sub-orchestrator with an activity function to send the notification to a Support Contact.
+This sub-orchestrator also waits for the callback event.
+Use a time-out and a default value when waiting for the event.
+The `ContinueAsNew` functionality can be used to restart the sub-orchestrator in order to do a notification retry for the same Support Contact.
+Make sure to only restart the orchestration for the max number of retries per Support Contact.

-The `ContinueAsNew` functionality can also be used in the main orchestrator when the next support contact needs to be notified.

 ## Timings when waiting for events